Hello and thank you for visiting and spending some time with my photos!

 All of this is not to leave out something I so love about film - its textures and character.
 Passé?
 I don’t think so, not when one considers all the editing programs out there designed to emulate film down to the specific types.
 Me, I rather like getting that done in the camera.

-The other reason you’re seeing more film images: One of the utter joys of retirement (from a full-time broadcasting career) has been the chance to revisit years and years of film shooting – and all the enriching experiences, travel and otherwise – that went along with them.
+The other reason you’re seeing more film images: One of the utter joys of retirement (from the full-time broadcasting career) has been the chance to revisit years and years of film shooting – and all the enriching experiences, travel and otherwise – that went along with them.
 What a joyful time machine it has been for me to re-discover countless, often forgotten, sleeves of negatives and boxes of slides, including the venerable Kodachrome-25, Panatomic-X, Agfa APX-25, trusty Tri-X, Ilford Pan-F and so many more.
 Moments captured on film which there seemed never enough time to do justice to, while engaged in full time employment…all emerging from my Nikon scanner onto my monitor.

 I hope you will find many such motifs as timeless as I consider them to be.

-Actually, this ongoing voyage is also true of the results of eight years with the D-SLR, many of which I’m now re-discovering, now that the time is there, and greatly enjoying sharing with my F-C fellow photogs.
+Actually, this ongoing voyage is also true of the results of 14+ years with the D-SLR, many of which I’m now re-discovering, now that the time is there, and greatly enjoying sharing with my F-C fellow photogs.

 The experience reminds me daily of what a rich life I have enjoyed since my parents gave me my first camera, a Kodak Brownie Hawkeye, for my tenth birthday, and as I went on to acquire all the (by definition!) more advanced cameras that have allowed me to advance my skills and which have accompanied me on trips and other enjoyable experiences.